 - In the search box that appears, enter the file type whose file association you want to change.

 - Click the button that appears under the file type's name.
 (The button shows the file type's current default app.)

 - In the menu that appears, select your new default app.
-Then, select .
+Then, click .

-After you select, the new default app you chose will appear in the button beneath your file type.
+After you click, the new default app you chose will appear beneath your file type.
 Now, when you double-click a file of that type, it will open in that app.

 - Right-click a file of the type whose association you want to change.
 Then, select .